Infection control

 Advice for patients and visitors

-To keep everyone safe we ask everyone who comes into contact with the Trust to play their part.
-We look after lots vulnerable people each day, so to keep you, your family, other patients, and our staff safe, we need your help to reduce the spread of infections.
+To keep everyone safe, we ask everyone who visits Trust services to play their part alongside us in infection prevention and control.
+We look after lots of vulnerable people each day so to keep you, your family, other patients, and our staff safe, we need your help to reduce the spread of infections by adhering to the following.

-Why should you wash your hands?
 The most common way germs are spread is by them being carried on people’s hands.
-Handwashing prevents any germs from outside the hospital being brought into the ward environment and being passed on to the patients or contaminating the clinical environment.
-Washing hands properly with soap and water can help protect not only patients but you, your family and others.
+Hand-washing prevents any germs from outside the hospital being brought into the ward environment and being passed on to the patients or contaminating the clinical environment.
+Washing hands properly with soap and water can help protect not only patients, but you, your family, and others.

-Clean environment: Help us maintain a clean environment.
-Kindly use the waste bin provided for all waste and wash your hands after using tissues to catch coughs and sneezes.
-If you discover any cleanliness issues on our premises please report it to the nearest reception.
+Help us maintain a clean environment and hospital equipment.
+Kindly use the waste bin provided for all waste.
+Wash your hands after using tissues to catch coughs and sneezes.
+If you discover any cleanliness issues on our premises, please report it to the nearest reception.
 Infection control is everyone’s responsibility.

 General advice for hospital visitors